ZalithLauncher/ZalithWebsite/en/docs/control2_help/control_layout_operations.md

 - **Gamepad Operation**
   When you perform any action with a gamepad, the launcher marks it as a gamepad operation.
 This mark triggers the control layout to switch to the `Gamepad operation` state.

+## Game States

+The launcher divides the game state into two types:

+- **In-Game**
+  When Minecraft captures the mouse (for example, to control the camera), the launcher determines the state as `In-Game`.
+- **In-Menu** (also referred to as Out-of-Game)
+  When Minecraft does not capture the mouse (for example, when a GUI screen is open), the launcher determines the state as `In-Menu`.

+By distinguishing between these two states, the control layout can automatically show or hide control layers or controls, allowing different key operation schemes for in-game and menu states.